natlee-the-anteel/reactrv1.0/README.md

 Supported platforms: macOS (Apple Silicon) and Linux (x86_64).
 Windows users: run via WSL2 (Windows Subsystem for Linux), which behaves as Linux for this pipeline.
+The download is mildy heavy and the speed of the download will depend heavily on your internet speed (can be a few minutes on optimal regular speeds.)

 ## Manual installation (if you'd prefer to run each step yourself, or if setup.sh doesn't work for your system)

-## 1. System Preparation
+1. System Preparation
 Before installing the software, you must prepare the MacOS environment to handle developer tools and older bioinformatics binaries. you must also download java.

     xcode-select --install
     softwareupdate --install-rosetta --agree-to-license

-## 2. Installation of Package Manager (Miniforge)
+2. Installation of Package Manager (Miniforge)
 We use Miniforge to manage most of the software dependencies automatically.

     curl -L https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-arm64.sh -o miniforge.sh
     bash miniforge.sh

-## 3. Installation of reactr
+3. Installation of reactr
 run the following

     git clone https://github.com/natlee-the-anteel/reactrv1.0.git
     cd reactrv1.0
     export PATH=/path/to/reactrv1.0/bin/:$PATH

-## 3. Startup the environment and activate it
-run the following
+4. Startup the environment and activate it run the following

     conda env create --file environment.yaml
     conda activate reactr

-## 5. Download the non-conda dependencies
+5. Download the non-conda dependencies

-1. for Flashfry
+Flash fry

         mkdir -p preset
         cd preset
         wget https://github.com/mckennalab/FlashFry/releases/download/1.15/FlashFry-assembly-1.15.jar
         mv FlashFry-assembly-1.15.jar FlashFry.jar

-2. for MCScanX
+MCscanX

         wget https://github.com/wyp1125/MCScanX/archive/refs/heads/master.zip -O MCScanX.zip
         unzip MCScanX.zip